 A lot of factors contribute to water pollution.
 Here are some of the main causes of water pollution.

 - Domestic Sewage – Wastes generated from households are one of the major contributors to water pollution.
-The wastes which contain urine, feces, laundry waste lead to a lot of waterborne diseases such as cholera, dysentery, typhoid, and diarrhea.
+The wastes which contain urine, feces, and laundry waste lead to a lot of waterborne diseases such as cholera, dysentery, typhoid, and diarrhea.
 Domestic waste is loaded with nitrates and phosphorus that also pollute water in small ponds.

 - Industrial Waste – Have you noticed the foams on rivers and lakes in some of the prominent cities?
 One of the main reasons for this is industrial pollution.
 Wastes from different industries contain toxic materials such as heavy metals, which mix with natural bodies and lead to health problems.